Strain Effects on Auger-Meitner Recombination in Silicon

 In summary, we apply our first-principles methodology to investigate the effects of compressive and tensile biaxial strain on \am recombination in silicon.
 The application of strain alters the electronic structure and leads to an increase in the AMR coefficient in all cases except \(hhe\) AMR under tensile biaxial strain, where AMR is reduced by \(\sim\)40\%.
 We demonstrate that the effects of strain are non-trivial and give rise to qualitatively distinct behavior for the \pa AMR process.
 Our findings inform the application of strain to affect device performance, highlighted by increased minority carrier lifetimes in \textit{p}-type regions.

-See the Supplementary Material for additional information on (1) the quasiparticle corrections and band gap shifts, (2) the carrier distribution changes under strain, (3) valley analysis of the electrons in the \(eeh\) process, (4) three-dimensional plots of the phonon contributions, and (5) distribution of excited carriers.
+See the Supplementary Material for additional information on (1) the strain effects on the phonon dispersion (2) the quasiparticle corrections and band gap shifts, (3) the carrier distribution changes under strain, (4) valley analysis of the electrons in the \(eeh\) process, (5) three-dimensional plots of the phonon contributions, and (6) distribution of excited carriers.

 The authors have no conflicts to disclose.

 The data that support the findings of this study are available from the corresponding author upon reasonable request.

 \beginsupplement